 Mental wellbeing can take many different forms, but a useful description is feeling good and functioning well.

 Over the last fifty years, many societies across the world have become richer.
 Despite this, evidence from population surveys – in which people were asked to rate their own happiness or mental wellbeing – shows that mental wellbeing has not improved.

 So we’ve got more possessions, more money to spend, and are able to take more expensive holidays, but we are not any happier!
 This suggests that many of the things we often think will improve our mental health do not, on their own, lead to a lasting improvement in the way we feel about ourselves and our lives.

 The message is clear: It’s time to rethink wellbeing.

 Evidence and wellbeing

-Over the last 20 years new evidence has emerged about what really causes lasting improvements to mental wellbeing.
+Over the last 20 years new evidence has emerged about what really causes lasting improvements to mental health and wellbeing.